Poem “The Naming of Cats” by T. S. Eliot

 Summary:

-The poem humorously explores the idea that cats have three names: a common,
+humorously explores the idea that cats possess three

 Central Idea: